Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Bilayers

 Here $J(x)$ is nearly flat because two strips with equal antiparallel currents produce no magnetic field far away from the bilayer.
 Small peaks in $J(x)$ at the edges result from the field leakage from the interlayer space, the peaks decrease as $h$ is decreased.
-The Pearl current crowding practically disappears in a bifilar strip, as it also happens in a strip on a superconducting substrate~\cite{cr3,gen,clem}.
+The Pearl current crowding practically disappears in a bifilar strip of any width, as it also happens in a thick strip on a superconducting substrate ~\cite{cr3,gen,clem}.